platformio/platformio-docs/ide/atom.rst

 -----------

-This tutorial introduces you to the basics of PlatformIO IDE workflow and shows you a creation process of a simple "Blink" example.
-After finishing you will have a general understanding of how to work with projects in the IDE.
+This tutorial introduces you to the basics of PlatformIO IDE workflow and shows you the creation process for a simple "Blink" example.
+After finishing, you will have a general understanding of how to work with projects in the IDE.

 Launch
 ~~~~~~

-After installation, you launch PlatformIO IDE by opening Atom.
+After installation, launch PlatformIO IDE by opening Atom.
 Once Atom is
-opened, PlatformIO IDE auto installer will continue to install dependent packages
+opened, the PlatformIO IDE auto installer will continue to install dependent packages
 and :ref:`piocore`.
 Please be patient and let the installation complete.
-In the
+Once finished,
-final result PlatformIO IDE will ask you to reload Atom window to apply
+PlatformIO IDE will ask you to reload the Atom window to apply
 installed components.
 Please click on ``Reload Now``.
-After it PlatformIO IDE is
+After that, PlatformIO IDE is
-ready for using.
+ready for use.
 Happy coding!

 Setting Up the Project
 ~~~~~~~~~~~~~~~~~~~~~~

-1. Click on "PlatformIO Home" button on the :ref:`atom_ide_platformio_toolbar`
+1. Click on the "PlatformIO Home" button on the :ref:`atom_ide_platformio_toolbar`

 .. image:: ../_static/images/ide/atom/ide-atom-welcome.png

-2. Click on "New Project", select a board and create new PlatformIO Project
+2. Click on "New Project", select a board and create a new PlatformIO Project

 .. image:: ../_static/images/ide/atom/ide-atom-new-project.png

-3. Open ``main.cpp`` file form ``src`` folder and replace its contents with the next:
+3. Open the ``main.cpp`` file in the ``src`` folder and replace its contents with the following:

 .. warning::

-    The code below works only in pair with Arduino-based boards.
-Please follow to `PlatformIO Project Examples <https://github.com/platformio/platformio-examples>`_ repository for other pre-configured projects.
+    The code below only works with Arduino-based boards.
+Please visit the `PlatformIO Project Examples <https://github.com/platformio/platformio-examples>`_ repository for other pre-configured projects.

 .. code-block:: cpp